mynew4/cmangos-docs-wiki/WorldDB_structure/battleground_template.md

 #### MaxPlayersPerTeam

-Controls how many players from each team can join the battleground.
+Controls how many players from each team can join the battleground.<br>
-NOTE2: If left to be 0, mangos will use the default DBC value.
+NOTE: If left to be 0, mangos will use the default DBC value.

 #### MinLvl

-The minimum level that players need to be in order to join the battleground.
+The minimum level that players need to be in order to join the battleground.<br>
 NOTE: If left to be 0, mangos will use the default DBC value.

 #### MaxLvl

-The maximum level that players can be to enter the battleground.
+The maximum level that players can be to enter the battleground.<br>
 NOTE: If left to be 0, mangos will use the default DBC value.

 #### AllianceStartLoc